ibm-cloud-docs/containers/cs_istio.md

 Istio on {{site.data.keyword.containerlong}} provides a seamless installation of Istio, automatic updates and lifecycle management of Istio control plane components, and integration with platform logging and monitoring tools.
 {: shortdesc}

-With one click, you can get all Istio core components, additional tracing, monitoring, and visualization up and running.
+With one click, you can get all Istio core components and additional tracing, monitoring, and visualization up and running.
 Istio on {{site.data.keyword.containerlong_notm}} is offered as a managed add-on, so {{site.data.keyword.cloud_notm}} automatically keeps all your Istio components up-to-date.

 The Istio managed add-on is generally available for Kubernetes version 1.16 and later clusters as of 19 November 2019.
 In Kubernetes version 1.16 or later clusters, you can [update your add-on to the latest version](#istio_update) by uninstalling the Istio version 1.3 or earlier add-on and installing the Istio version 1.4 add-on.
 {: important}